brucala/Deneb.jl/docs/src/data_mark_encoding.md

 # Building Blocks of a Vega-Lite Visualization

 The `data`, `mark` and `encoding` properties of a Vega-Lite specification are the basic building blocks of a Vega-Lite visualization.
-In the Deneb.jl, sub-specifications for these properties can conveniently be defined using `Data`, `Mark`, and `Encoding` and then composed using the `*` operator to build the final specification.
+In Deneb.jl, sub-specifications for these properties can conveniently be defined using `Data`, `Mark`, and `Encoding` and then composed using the `*` operator to build the final specification.

 ```@example building_blocks
 using Deneb